James Franklin (American football coach): Penn State

 On January 11, 2014, the Athletic Department at Penn State announced the appointment of Franklin as the head football coach of the Penn State Nittany Lions.
 Penn State agreed to pay $1.5 million that Franklin owed Vanderbilt for early termination of his contract, Penn State disclosed this information January 24, 2014, according to USA TODAY Sports.
 He received a six-year contract, which paid him $4.3 million for the 2014 season, including a $300,000 retention bonus payable if he was Penn State's coach on December 31, 2014.
 He had an annual guaranteed pay increase of $100,000 along with retention bonuses, plus performance incentives each year.
 During his first few press conferences, he had said how he wanted Penn State to again be the most dominant school in recruiting in Pennsylvania.

-Franklin's departure from Vanderbilt was not without controversy, as his sudden move to Penn State upset most of Vanderbilt's fans.
-In the days following the move to Penn State; on January 7, 2014, James Franklin was forced to discuss the gang rape allegations by four of his former players at Vanderbilt.
-Penn State University president Rodney Erickson and director of athletics Dave Joyner said a deep background search and intense interview questions left them confident that hiring Franklin would not bring any more damage to Penn State University, which was still working through the Jerry Sandusky child sex abuse scandal that damaged the program in 2011.

-"He has been through the most thorough vetting process that any individual has gone through at the university," Erickson said after a press conference at Beaver Stadium where Franklin made his first official appearance as a leader of Penn State.

-"I've responded to some people who've said, 'I sure hope you've done your due diligence,'" Joyner said.
-"And I've told them, 'Trust me.
-We have done a very thorough vetting of this and we feel comfortable with the situation.'
-We're very, very careful and very methodical about doing that."
+Announcing Franklin's hire, 5 months after the arrest of four Vanderbilt football players for gang rape and while sanctions resulting from the Jerry Sandusky child sex abuse scandal were still in effect, required extreme vetting by replacement administrators at Penn State.
+President Rodney Erickson and Director of Athletics Dave Joyner applied a deep background search and intense interviewing to protect all stakeholders from further harm.